 Nonetheless, Tesla is a luxury brand, associated more with indulgence than functionality.
 This calls into question the company’s motivation for entering a marketplace that appears a few steps removed from its established customer base.

 To evaluate the marketplace for the Cybertruck, GLG identified a panel of current pickup truck owners and asked them about their sentiments regarding Tesla’s offering.
-We also leveraged GLG’s best-in-class expert network, partnering with our Council Member, Tom Croskey, the former Executive Director Manufacturing Strategy and Planning at General Motors, to help put the survey data in context.
+We also leveraged GLG’s best-in-class expert network, partnering with our Network Member, Tom Croskey, the former Executive Director Manufacturing Strategy and Planning at General Motors, to help put the survey data in context.

 While Tesla’s strong 4Q19 production and delivery number helped regain some investor confidence (TSLA market value above $100 billion), bearish investors would likely point to the company’s inconsistent execution historically; therefore with three new vehicles (Model Y, Cybertruck and Roadster) in the pipeline, it will be interesting to see how quickly Tesla can bring the Cybertruck to market.

 Interest in the Cybertruck

 Many of our respondents knew about Tesla’s cyber truck offering.

 Are you familiar with Tesla’s new launch of their pickup truck?